TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/haskell/index.md

 {% endraw %}

-Fibonacci in Haskell was written by:
+[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Haskell](https://sampleprograms.io/languages/haskell) was written by:

+- Panagiotis Georgiadis
 - Parker Johansen

-- Panagiotis Georgiadis
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
 The solution was first committed on Oct 15 2018 18:50:33.
 As a result, documentation below may be outdated.